Durango Bill’s

 Y = A*exp((X-B)*C)

-Note: The quoted “58.5 %” growth rate is a least squares calculation based on the most recent search results.
-As search results are expanded with new results, the least squares calculation will be updated.
-Minor changes in this calculated growth rate are likely.
+Note: The “47 %” growth rate is a least squares calculation based on the most recent search results.
+If the search could be extended beyond 1.0E+23 changes in this calculated growth rate would be likely.

 Also Note: Some primitive 4-way solutions have more than 1 combination of pairs to arrive at the same number.
 For example, in the first 5-way solution (below), the first 4 pairs form a primitive 4-way solution.
 If you instead use pairs 1, 2, 3, and 5, you have another set of 4 pairs that generates the same resultant number.
 When this happens, the result is only counted once for the above graphical tabulation of 4-way solutions.